Shegox/Warcontact_Mangement_System/README.md

 - Manually remove wars, if they are not valid due to f.e. a nap

+- Manually add chars which are distributed to all altchars of your group (f.e. enemy scouts)

 # Demo
 A demo can be found here https://warcontacts.tobiasgabriel.de, if you want to test is please send send me a mail to Shegox Gabriel ingame.